gbabohernest/100-Days-of-Code/progress/progress.md

 **Thoughts**

 - During the development of this project, I was able to work with the date object in javascript.
 The date object can be a little tricky especially when you are starting out.
+Using the date object, I was able to access the various methods to get hour, minutes and seconds as well as the weekday, month, year and also date.
+With these methods, I was able to implement the logic of getting the clock to function correctly.
+I also learned to work with Document object model, which is a tree like structure of all the elements on a web page.
+It keeps track of all the different elements on a web page.
+Using the DOM,I was able to update the time and date in the browser dynamically.